csstools/postcss-plugins/plugins/postcss-nesting/docs/README.md

 We advice everyone to migrate their codebase **now** to nested CSS without `@nest`.

-## ⚠️ Nested selectors cannot start with a letter
+## ⚠️ Nested selectors must start with a symbol

 The [CSS Nesting specification](https://www.w3.org/TR/css-nesting-1/#example-34e8e94f) disallows nested selectors to start with a letter (i.e. a tag name or element selector).
 To write such selectors, they need to be prefixed with `& ` or wrapped with `:is()`.